trandai1106/trandai1106/README.md

 ### Hi there, I'm Dai 👋
 - 👀 I’m interested in game development
-- 🔭 I’m currently working on PhaserJS, NodeJS
+- 🔭 I’m currently working on Unity and NodeJS
-- 🌱 I’m currently learning Unity and ReactJS
+- 🌱 I’m currently learning ReactJS and Android Development
 - 📫 How to reach me: tranquangdai11062001@gmail.com